Nobelium: Discovery

 In 1969, the Dubna team carried out chemical experiments on element 102 and concluded that it behaved as the heavier homologue of ytterbium.
 The Russian scientists proposed the name joliotium (Jo) for the new element after Irène Joliot-Curie, who had recently died, creating an element naming controversy that would not be resolved for several decades, with each group using its own proposed names.

 In 1992, the IUPAC-IUPAP Transfermium Working Group (TWG) reassessed the claims of discovery and concluded that only the Dubna work from 1966 correctly detected and assigned decays to nuclei with atomic number 102 at the time.
-The Dubna team are therefore officially recognised as the discoverers of nobelium, although it is possible that it was detected at Berkeley in 1959.
+The Dubna team are therefore officially recognized as the discoverers of nobelium, although it is possible that it was detected at Berkeley in 1959.
 This decision was criticized by Berkeley the following year, calling the reopening of the cases of elements 101 to 103 a "futile waste of time", while Dubna agreed with IUPAC's decision.

 In 1994, as part of an attempted resolution to the element naming controversy, IUPAC ratified names for elements 101–109.
 For element 102, it ratified the name nobelium (No) on the basis that it had become entrenched in the literature over the course of 30 years and that Alfred Nobel should be commemorated in this fashion.
 Because of outcry over the 1994 names, which mostly did not respect the choices of the discoverers, a comment period ensued, and in 1995 IUPAC named element 102 flerovium (Fl) as part of a new proposal, after either Georgy Flyorov or his eponymous Flerov Laboratory of Nuclear Reactions.
 This proposal was also not accepted, and in 1997 the name nobelium was restored.
 Today the name flerovium, with the same symbol, refers to element 114.